12 Website Essentials for Your Blog or Business

-In addition to contact info, also consider including social media icons.
+In addition to contact info, also include social media icons.
 Your website is a great place to promote your social channels since it is an easy way for people to find your social media content and connect with you.
 Think about the channels that make the most sense for your brand–whether it is Facebook, Pinterest, LinkedIn, Snapchat, FourSquare or Instagram.
 Pick your most-used social media sites to promote on your page.

 7. A Branded Favicon

 One thing I love seeing when I visit a website is a branded favicon.
-What is a favicon, you may ask?
+What is a favicon?
 It’s the small icon that appears in your browser’s tab that displays your website.
 It is also the icon that would appear on your phone or tablet if you make your website its own button on your mobile device.
 A lot of times these icons are blank little pages or an icon from your hosting provider.
 Having your own favicon design adds a level of professionalism and character to your site that is important in making good first impressions with your website.
 Check out: How to Create a Custom Favicon for Your Blog.

 8. Easy-to-Read & Easy-to-Find Navigation